Aspose/Aspose-API-Reference-Examples/english/pdf/net/programming-with-document/determineprogress/_index.md

 ## Step 1: Loading the PDF document

 The first step is to load the PDF document that you want to convert.
-For this example, we will use the file "AddTOC.pdf".
+For this tutorial, we will use the file "AddTOC.pdf".
 Replace the path to this file with the path to your own PDF document.

 ```csharp
 string dataDir = "YOUR DOCUMENT DIRECTORY";